 Dr. Newendorp should be contacted if you are a junior or senior with questions about thesis topics, supervisors, thesis writer workshops or general questions about Social Studies.
 She is also the contact for sophomores interested in study abroad programs.

-Social Studies 98mi: Migration in Theory and Practice (Fall)
+Social Studies 98mi: Migration in Theory and Practice (Spring)

 Social Studies 99b: Tutorial — Senior Year (Spring)